Posted by Weatherflow ● September, 2022

 - Dying out of crops, livestock, and other agriculturally driven practices due to lack of water and dry soil

-- Increased prices of food and water and local water and farming sources become unavailable
+- Food shortages leading to increased prices of food and water and local water supplies and farming sources become unavailable

 - Areas that rely on waterways for goods transportation or other industries will have to seek other routes